lovebes/forestry-coram-software/content/blog/why-elixir-would-be-better-than-kotlin-in-a-startup.md

 * Why not NodeJS?
 Well, it's definitely fast, but it's stressful for the developer AND it brings less confidence to withstand the inflection point (single threaded-ness)
 * Same for Ruby, the single-threaded restriction and the Global Interpretation Lock that manages it
   * ...And you'd typically want to use the language and tools that seasoned Ruby on Rails developers have built after reaching the limits of the language.

+### Let's talk development speed as well.

+So after you get all of the above sorted out, well... now we have to discuss if the development speed is on par with Elixir development.

+Let's say your building a slightly customized API endpoint that isn't quite going to work by using Spring Boot's scaffolded annotations.

+Let's say frontend makes an API call for obtaining a session, but the endpoint has to actually proxy out the incoming cookies downstream to an authentication service.

+And you have to enforce a custom set of CORS.

+Boom.
+Two issues are not really simple to do and will take significant more time in Spring Boot than in Elixir/Phoenix.

+* CORS handling is [abominable in Spring Boot](https://spring.io/guides/gs/rest-service-cors/) (just look at the size of this guide)
+  * Compare that to just setting it in one file (Endpoint file) in Elixir.
+* Proxying cookies to downstream services?
+Spring Boot doesn't have an annotation or any pre-solved solution, so this has to be yet again, built up by having dependencies chained and magic dusted all over to abstract it out.
+  * In JIRA sizing, this fact by itself is a sizable amount of work.
+    * How do you even get the cookies from the request?
+How would you then add that to the header on the downstream service call?
+  * Compare that to Elixir - just grab it from Plug.Conn.fetch_cookies() and then push that into the header for downstream call, made by HTTP client of choice, like HTTPoison.

 ### Addendum: pre-filtering effect of candidates by just choosing Elixir